psychoinformatics-de/ipsy-docs/content/pages/tools.rst

 ..

-  "The greatest of compliments is using a tool in a way never anticipated by the inventor."
+  The greatest of compliments is using a tool in a way never anticipated by the inventor.

 .. raw:: html